One of the many runners-up: C.A. Broadribb

 Best Image: Runner-up: fayroze – Self Portrait composed of the artist’s original texts.

 WRITING AWARDS: First Place and Best Prose: LE Armbruster; Second Place and Best Poem: Norm Fairbairn; Third Place: Loredana Tudor-Tomescu; Commendations: Kirsten Oakley, Morgana Ladrina, fayroze, CA Broadribb.
 Editor’s Award: Kate Brown.
 Note: All pieces included in the zine were selected by editor SE Crawford and the guest editors: Lyn Leerson, Ruth Wyer, J. Anne deStaic and Mihaela Cristescu.
 The works to be published are sent to the writing judge to determine the prizes.
-The winning works will be posted to the ezine in November.
+The winning works will be posted to the ezine by January, 2018.

 ZineWest 2017 Launch Sunday 8th October